 The flower industry employs a largely female workforce of poor, less educated and therefore vulnerable workers.
 It has long had a reputation for poor working conditions including low pay, over-crowded housing and repression of trade unions.
 Over the past years, conditions have vastly improved for workers in many countries, but there are still challenges.

 Fairtrade aims to protect and benefit workers on flowers farms by working with certified farms to ensure decent working conditions for their employees and protecting workers’ rights.
 These rights encompass economic, environmental and social dimensions of working conditions but also aim to amplify and strengthen the voice and choices of workers’ themselves.
 A study by Fairtrade International with three certified flower plantations in Ecuador, provides useful insight into how workers view their own empowerment and how Fairtrade can support their goals

-Fairtrade works with 64 Fairtrade certified flower producer organisations in seven countries, representing 57,900 workers.
+Fairtrade works with 72 Fairtrade certified flower producer organisations in six countries, representing nearly 70,000 workers.
 Fairtrade sales generate an additional Fairtrade Premium for workers to invest in projects of their choice.
-In 2017 sales of almost 834 million stems meant flower plantation workers received Premium payments of €6.7 million which they spent on education, housing improvements, finance and credit services, as well as supporting education in their communities by renovating school buildings and providing student bursaries.
+In 2018, sales of over 825 million stems meant flower plantation workers received Premium payments of €6.7 million which they spent on education, housing improvements, finance and credit services, as well as supporting education in their communities by renovating school buildings and providing student bursaries.
 This video about Ravine Roses, a Fairtrade certified flower plantation in Kenya, shows the difference that Fairtrade Premium funds have made to worker empowerment and community development in the region.

 Meet Rosemary, a Fairtrade flower worker